soniccrhyme/SDND-Project_2/README.md

 The resultant dataset contains 223,760 images.

 This dataset was then preprocessed.
 Given the results in [Sermanet & Lecun's paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), it seemed unneccessary to use all three channels, so images were translated into grayscale using scikit-image.
-Further, the contrast for many of the images seemed to vary a lot - the range of pixel values represented were not constant.
-Some images were far brighter, other far darker.
+Further, the contrast for many of the images seemed to vary a lot - the range of pixel values represented were not constant across images.
+Some images were far brighter, others far darker.
 To remedy this variation, I tried using three different methods within [scikit-image's exposure class](http://scikit-image.org/docs/dev/api/skimage.exposure.html): rescale\_intensity, equalize\_hist, and equalize\_adapthist.
 After some trials, the equalize\_adapthist method seemed to provide the best results.

 Finally, the data was scaled between [-0.5,+0.5] by subtracting and then dividing by 128.
-This seemed like a reasonable simple method to employ because the equalize\_adapthist method has the effect of standardizing the range of pixel values represented in an image.
+This seemed like a reasonable method to employ because the equalize\_adapthist method has the effect of standardizing the range of pixel values represented in an image.

 #### 2. Model Architecture